csixteen/99Problems/README.md

 # 99 Problems

 My solutions to 99 Problems.
 This is work in progress and my functional languages playground.
-My objective is to properly setup a project for each language and write unit tests for each problem.
+Every time I add a new language, I'll try to setup a proper project as well as unit testing.

 # References